Davod0/pointly/README.md

-This is a web application named Pointly, designed for pointing sessions to estimate the time required for different tickets during development sprints.
+This is a web application named Pointly, designed for pointing sessions to estimate the time required for different tickets and retrospective meetings during development sprints.
 The application is built with Next.js, TypeScript, and Tailwind CSS.